ben-birdsall/BIrdsall_hilltopping/README.md

 Corridors do seem to emerge, as evidenced by the final heat map which shows the formation of travel corridors.
 In the repository under 'final figure' is the heat map illustrating the movement corridors.

-**of note** I was not able to fully debug my code, when ran as is the majority of the time the model runs, however during a select few occasions the model will give an error code of "subscript out of bounds.
-W
+**Of note**: I was not able to fully debug my code, when ran the majority of the time the model simmulates the scenario without any issue, however during a select few occasions the model will give an error code of "subscript out of bounds.
 When this occurs I clear the environment and run it again.